 - Friendly name: Unique identifier for this client.

-- IP address: The IP ranges used by Dashboard (gathered in step 9 of Dashboard configuration)
+- IP address: The IP ranges used by the dashboard (gathered in step 9 of the dashboard configuration)

-- Shared Secret: Secret configured in the RADIUS server value in Dashboard (used in step 8 of Dashboard configuration).
+- Shared secret: Secret configured in the RADIUS server value in the dashboard (used in step 8 of the dashboard configuration).
 This needs to be the same for each RADIUS client you add.

 - Click OK.

-- Repeat these steps for each of Dashboard's IP addresses, as specified on the Access control page in Dashboard:
+- Repeat these steps for each of the dashboard's IP addresses, as specified on the Access Control page in the dashboard:

 Configure a RADIUS Network Policy in NPS

-The following instructions explain how to configure a network policy in NPS, that will allow
+The following instructions explain how to configure a network policy in NPS

 - From the Network Policy Server console, navigate to NPS > Policies > Network Policies.